Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Visualization Opportunities for Knowledge Graphs

 \subsection{KG Timelines: Tracking Evolutions Over Time}

 We identify two distinct temporal-based directions for knowledge graph visualization research.

-\begin{displayquote} Another peculiarity of my data is the vulnerabilities are all time stamped roughly.
-So it would be interesting to see the evolution of products or vulnerabilities over time. - P9 \end{displayquote}
+\begin{displayquote} Another peculiarity of my data is the entities are all time stamped roughly.
+So it would be interesting to see the evolution of products or entities over time. - P9 \end{displayquote}

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]